-- Down payment – a percentage of the home’s price (determined by type of loan chosen)
+- Down payment – a percentage of the home’s price (some loans require as little as 3% down)

 - Closing costs – costs associated with processing paperwork

-How do I know if I can even get a loan?
+How do I know how much I can qualify for?

 How do I find a lender?

 You should treat shopping for a loan just like any other large purchase.
-If you take the time to shop around, you will most likely end up saving money.
-Not all lenders are able to offer the same interest rates, meaning you shouldn’t just go with the first one you meet with.
+If you take the time to shop around, you will most likely end up having a better experience.
+Plus, not all lenders are able to offer the same interest rates, meaning you shouldn’t just go with the first one you meet with.

 What do I need to actually apply for a mortgage?

-In order to apply for your mortgage you will need several documents, including:
+In order to apply for your mortgage, you will need the following documents:

 - Two years of W-2 forms